masotime/reactventure/README.md

   * index.js with an argument for the route will render to console.
   * serve.js does your bog-standard express app.
 Very basic.

+# react@0.14 and react-router@1.0.0-rc2

+Changes are mostly involved with the introduction of `ReactDOM`.
+No more of the factory nonsense for `<Provider>`. react-router@1.0.0-rc2 required the manual addition of 2 dependencies: `deep-equal` and `qs`.
+This may change in future revisions - it does _not_ seem like a `peerDependencies` issue.

+* I gave up on rendering directly to `document.body` - I now have an outer div `#react-container`.
+This may change in the future.
+* `createLocation` is no longer needed on the server-side rendering code in `react-router@1.0.0-rc2`

 # Annoying eslint issues

 For JSX to be linted correctly, you need to install `eslint-plugin-react` _globally_.
 It's listed as a devDependency, but the sublime plugin needs a global copy.